-(Christina Aguilera might wanna take a few performance notes, just sayin’.)
+(Christina Aguilera might wanna take some performance notes, just sayin’.)

 Donna Summer is a national treasure of vocal talent who unto her solitary self represents an entire era of music history.
 She was born with an immense reserve of talent which the Capricorn diligently honed to perfection through her many years of dedication and hard work.
 Hard work that culminated with her rendition of America’s theme song performed a capela in a massive stadium filled to capacity outside in the freezing cold at nearly 60 years of age back in 2004.

 Not only should Donna Summer’s incomparable voice be studied by young singers everywhere, her Capricorn work ethic should be emulated as well.
 With that in mind, I propose one of Donna’s biggest hits from 30 years ago be made the Goal-attaining theme song for every hard working Goat Guy and Girl and aspiring vocalist out there: